Dead to Sin

 If you die today, do you know where you will go?

-Do you want to Accept Jesus ?
+Do you want to accept Jesus and become a Christian?

 9. Jesus has been raised from the dead.
 He will not die again.